jollyjinx/unifi2mqtt/README.md

 ## Prerequisites

-- Swift 5.5 or later
+- Swift 6 or later, macOS, linux
 - Access to a UniFi controller with API key
 - MQTT broker credentials